Project type: Biomass

 Annual CO₂ reduction: 750 t

 The energy supply system was renewed and extended as part of the expansion of the Migros operating centre in Dierikon, located in the Canton of Lucerne.
-In this my-M climate protection project, a biomass CHP plant produces warm and cold air as well as renewable electricity.
+In this M-climate protection project, a biomass CHP plant produces warm and cold air as well as renewable electricity.
 Thanks to the reduced need for power from the normal power grid, greenhouse gas emissions normally produced due to resource and energy consumption for electricity generation are avoided.

 Around 8,000 tons of waste wood in the form of wood chips are burned in the new biomass CHP plant each year.
 The heat produced is used for heating the Migros operating centre and adjacent buildings and also provides hot water.
 Based on the principle of combined heat-power-cooling (CHP), some of the heat is used for cooling and to produce electricity.
 Hot steam is produced from the warmth generated from biomass incineration which is then used to generate electricity via a steam turbine.
 With an output of 500 kW, the turbine generates enough electricity for its own requirements and for feeding surplus electricity into the grid.
 Another portion of the heat is used for cooling production halls and cold stores - with the help of a so-called absorption chiller.
 The new plant covers a large portion of the heating, electricity and cooling needs of the operating centre with wood, a CO₂-neutral energy source.